ikeikeikeike/esx/README.md

 ## Transport

-ESx will connect to multipe elasticsearch automatically if builded cluster systems on your environment.
+`ESx.Transport` and `ESx.Model` will connect to multipe elasticsearch automatically if builded cluster systems on your environment.
 ```elixir
 iex(1)> ESx.Transport.conn  # Sniffing cluster system and choose random Elasticsearch connection